Volunteer with Rhinos

 After a home-cooked dinner, the evenings are spent playing games, talking around the fire, or having an early night!

-Rhino volunteers will get to experience first-hand three of Africa’s most endangered animals - black and white rhino, elephant, and cheetah.
-You will record essential data on their health and behaviour to inform long term conservation decisions; you will learn from experienced guides and rangers about anti-poaching issues, and you will meet and work alongside inspirational community members.
+Rhino volunteers will get to experience first-hand two of Africa’s most endangered species - black and white rhinos and elephants.
+You will record essential data on their health and behaviour to inform long-term conservation decisions; you will learn from experienced guides and rangers about anti-poaching issues, and you will meet and work alongside inspirational community members.
 Click on the Rhino & Elephant Volunteer Programme tab to find out more

-Imire is a 4,500-hectare wildlife conservancy with free-roaming rhinos, elephants, cheetahs, and plains game.
+Imire is a 4,500-hectare wildlife conservancy with free-roaming rhinos, elephants, buffalos and plains game.
 We are not a rhino orphanage and at the moment we do not take on injured and abandoned rhinos - there is no dedicated rhino orphanage facility in Zimbabwe at the moment.
-Our rhinos are able to live a natural life within our secure boundaries.
+Our rhinos can live a natural life within our secure boundaries.

 Imire is a unique place to volunteer with rhinos and see first-hand the work that is being done to support the future of rhino conservation in Zimbabwe.
 You have a once-in-a-time opportunity to contribute to the work that is being done by local conservationists to halt the dramatic decline in rhino populations across Africa.